OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 * `android:exported`
 * `android:permission`

 Once you identify a list of IPC mechanisms, review the source code in order to detect if they leak any sensitive data when used.
 For example, _ContentProviders_ can be used to access database information, while services can probed to see if they return data.
+BroadcastReceiver and Broadcast intents can leak sensitive information if probed or sniffed.

+* Vulnerable ContentProvider

 An example of vulnerable _ContentProvider_ (and SQL injection **#TODO: refere any input validation test in the project**)